lux-org/lux/doc/source/guide/intent.rst

       :align: center
       :alt: add screenshot

-    Specifying the values through `set_intent` tells Lux that you are interested in colleges in New England.
+    You can specify to Lux that you are interested in learning more about colleges in New England.
     In the resulting Filter action, we see that Lux suggests visualizations in other `Region`s as recommendations.

     .. code-block:: python

-        df.set_intent(["Region=New England"])
+        df.intent = ["Region=New England"]
         df

     .. image:: ../img/intent-8.png